Pay Traffic Ticket in South Dakota

 Licensed by the

 Paying your SD traffic ticket means admitting guilt―or, at least, that you're not going to contest your guilt.

-- You will accumulate driving record points for any moving violation unrelated to speeding.
+- You will accumulate driving record points based on your specific violation.

-- You could face license suspension or revocation, depending on the violation and your current points.
+- You could face license suspension or revocation.

 - Your auto insurance company probably will increase your rates.

 - Generally, magistrate courts handle misdemeanor traffic tickets and circuit courts handle felonies.